LINEUPS

 Inviting people to events

-When you create an event, you choose who to invite:
+When you create an event, select a saved lineup to invite the right people:

-Only the people you invite will see the event.
+Only the people in the selected lineup will see the event.
 Everyone else in the band won't be bothered with events that don't involve them.

 Your personalized home feed